Terry L. Harmon

 Events

-At 11 AM, I will be lecturing about and signing copies of my latest book - CONVOLUTED: The 1972 Durham Family Triple Homicide - in the historic 1904 courtroom of the Museum of Ashe County History in Jefferson, NC.
+At 5:30 PM, I will be lecturing about and signing copies of my latest book - CONVOLUTED: The 1972 Durham Family Triple Homicide - at the Watauga County Public Library in Boone, NC.
+This event will be held in the library's presentation room.
+It is free and open to the public.